On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Limitations

 \paragraph{Generality of Findings.} Due to resource constraints, we predominantly experimented with the small versions of Llama-3 and Aya-23, and validated our findings with fewer pruning runs on their counterpart large version.
 Since our results translate between model families, and to bigger model sizes, we assume a certain degree of generalization.
 Nonetheless, other models trained with different techniques or for other tasks might show different behavior.
 Given the pace of this research field, it is also unclear whether these results translate to future models.

-\paragraph{Underrepresented Languages.} Our experiments focused on languages with sufficient model and downstream task support.
+\paragraph{Underrepresented Languages.} Our experiments focused on languages with sufficient support for models and downstream tasks.
 However, this selection does not encompass all languages of interest, particularly mid and low-resource languages that are underrepresented in the pre-training, and challenging to evaluate due to the lack of benchmark support.
 Future research could benefit from including more languages to explore the interplay between different language families or writing systems and performance after pruning.